-The Group Treasury function works with the business divisions to ensure that, at a local and entity level, businesses have developed and implemented their own liquidity risk framework and models, based on the assumptions and processes set out by Group Treasury.
-The framework and assumptions are reviewed and reaffirmed annually.
+The Group Treasury function works with the business divisions to ensure that, at a local and entity level, businesses have developed and implemented their own liquidity risk framework and models, based on the assumptions and processes set out in the Group Liquidity Risk Policy.
+The frameworks and assumptions are reviewed and reaffirmed annually.